 If you need to choose between the free walking tour and this tour, do this one!

-Our guide … is a journalism student and has a real passion for her country’s history and politics.
+Our guide was a journalism student and has a real passion for her country’s history and politics.
 Her energy and passion really took this tour to another level for me.

 Some of the statistics I learned on this tour blew my mind.
-It challenged my perspective, changed my opinions and put Colombia into context for me.
-I learned about the civil war, about the current pease agreement and why Colombians in spite of their troubled past, are always so happy!
+It challenged my perspective, changed my opinions, and put Colombia into context for me.
+I learned about the civil war, the current peace agreement, and why Colombians in spite of their troubled past, are always so happy!